 GET RID OF TRIGGERS

 What really tempts you?
 Is it candy, a decadent casserole or cake, or is it a sugary cocktail?
-Whatever it is, it will keep temping you so it’s best to just simply remove it.
+Whatever it is, it will keep tempting you so it’s best to just simply remove it.
 None of us like to be wasteful and simply throw things away, so try to find a way to get rid of it sustainably like giving leftovers to family or friends or donating food that wasn’t used.
-It’s a great way to get those trigger foods out of your environment without adding extra guilt to your post holiday plan.
+It’s a great way to get those trigger foods out of your environment without adding extra guilt to your post-holiday plan.